 I promise you this – your church leaders value consistency and reliability higher than talent or experience.

-Your leaders have likely seen many people come through the church doors who are eager to get up and lead worship on the big stage, and though they be very gifted musically and can talk the talk – they are simply not reliable or trustworthy.
+Your leaders have likely seen many people come through the church doors who are eager to get up and lead worship on the big stage, and though they may be very gifted musically and can talk the talk – they are simply not reliable or trustworthy.

-95% percent of becoming a worship leading is just showing up.
+95% of worship leading is just showing up.

-As someone who has trained up many young people into worship leaders, I can say I spent most of my time with people who proved their commitment.
+As someone who has trained many young people into worship leaders, I can say I spent most of my time with people who proved their commitment.

 As the leaders see your dedication, they will promote you.